mobily-enterprises/jsonreststores/README.md

 That's it: this is enough to add, to your Express application, a a full store which will handly properly all of the HTTP calls.

-* `Managers` is a new constructor function that inherits from `JsonRestStores` (the main constructor for Json REST stores) mixed in with `JsonRestStores.SimpleDbLayerMixin` (which gives `JsonRestStores` the ability to manipulate data on a database).
+* `Managers` is a new constructor function that inherits from `JsonRestStores` (the main constructor for JSON REST stores) mixed in with `JsonRestStores.SimpleDbLayerMixin` (which gives `JsonRestStores` the ability to manipulate data on a database).
 * `DbLayer` is a SimpleDbLayer constructor mixed in with `MongoMixin`, the MongoDB-specific layer for SimpleDbLayer.
 So, `DbLayer` will be used by `Managers` to manipulate MongoDB collections.
 * `schema` is an object of type Schema that will define what's acceptable in a REST call.
 * `publicURL` is the URL the store is reachable at. ***The last one ID is the most important one***: the last ID in `publicURL` (in this case it's also the only one: `id`) defines which field, within your schema, will be used as _the_ record ID when performing a PUT and a GET (both of which require a specific ID to function).